RepOne Consulting

 RepOne President Derek Graham

 I have been active in the construction industry since 1983.
 Since that time, I have worn “all the hats.”
-I have worked my way up through the ranks from, laborer, carpenter, finish carpenter, millworker, estimator, and into management as superintendent, project manager, and Director of Operations.
+I have worked my way up through the ranks from, laborer, carpenter, finish carpenter, millworker, estimator, and into management as superintendent, project manager, Director of Operations, and Senior Scheduler.
 I am now a practicing project controls expert and consultant.

 In 1983, in Florida I began as a site-work laborer for a concrete and framing contractor.
 I returned, to New York City, in 1985, to work as a laborer for a commercial and residential contractor, and trained as a framing or rough carpenter.
 In 1987, I was promoted to finish carpenter.
 About that time, I took on carpentry sub-contract work.
 In 1989, I progressed to millworker.